 apt-get update && apt-get upgrade on Debian-like systems, or

 yum upgrade on Fedora/RedHat-like systems).
 There are sometimes bugs in the base OS packages (e.g. this NFS-related bug) that can be resolved by a simple upgrade.

-Ubuntu 15.10 for Desktop (and some other versions) doesn't include NFS support by default, so if you get a message like
+Some older Ubuntu Desktop installations don't include NFS support by default, so if you get a message like

 It appears your machine doesn't support NFS, then you should do the following to install NFS server:

 Under Fedora, you might encounter a message like the following upon the first time you use VirtualBox or Vagrant:

 $ vagrant status VirtualBox is complaining that the kernel module is not loaded.
 Please run `VBoxManage --version` or open the VirtualBox GUI to see the error message which should contain instructions on how to fix this error.

 In this case, you need to install your system's appropriate kernel module, and you'll also need to install